Aldesleukin (Proleukin ®)

-Feeling tired is a common side effect of cancer treatment, especially towards the end of treatment and for some weeks after it’s over.
-It’s important to try to pace yourself and get as much rest as you need.
-Try to balance this with taking some gentle exercise, such as short walks, which will help.
-If tiredness is making you feel sleepy, don’t drive or operate machinery.
+You may feel tired during and after your treatment.
+Try to pace yourself and get as much rest as you need.
+It helps to balance this with some gentle exercise, such as short walks.
+If you feel sleepy, don’t drive or operate machinery.

 Your doctors will check how well your kidneys are working with a blood test before and during your course of treatment with aldesleukin.

-In some hospitals you'll be asked to measure and record everything you drink and the amount of urine you pass.
+In some hospitals you will be asked to measure and record everything you drink and the amount of urine you pass.
 You may be given medicine to help you pass more urine if you don't pass enough.

-You may put on weight and/or your face, ankles and legs may swell.
+You may put on weight or your face, ankles and legs may swell.
 This improves slowly once your treatment has finished.
 Sometimes drugs can be given to help reduce the swelling.

 Changes in the way your heart works

 In some people, aldesleukin can affect how the heart works.
-The effect on the heart depends on the dose given.
-Tell your doctor if your heartbeat feels irregular or if you have pain or tightness in your chest, or if you feel breathless.
+This depends on the dose given.
+Tell your doctor straight away if you notice any changes to your heartbeat, if you have pain or tightness in your chest, or if you feel breathless.

 Low blood pressure